postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 sudo apt install postgresml-${POSTGRES_VERSION}
 ```

-The `postgresml-15` package includes all the necessary dependencies including Python packages shipped inside a virtual environment.
+The `postgresml-15` package includes all the necessary dependencies, including Python packages shipped inside a virtual environment.
 Your PostgreSQL server is configured automatically.

 We support PostgreSQL versions 11 through 15, so you can install the one matching your currently installed PostgreSQL version.